NCIP/gdc-docs/docs/API/Users_Guide/GraphQL_Examples.md

-Introduction to GDC GraphQL # [GraphQL](https://graphql.org/) is a query language for APIs.
+# Introduction to GDC GraphQL
+[GraphQL](https://graphql.org/) is a query language for APIs.
 The [GDC REST API](https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/) has structured and specifically defined query parameters as well as endpoints that have set requests and responses.
 The GDC GraphQL provides advanced GDC developers greater flexibility to specify the data they would like to be returned.
 This allows queries to be cleaner and easier to understand, especially when combining multiple queries into one request.

+To produce queries in a visual interface, the GDC recommends using [GraphiQL](XXXX).
+See below for the correct endpoint URLs.

-## Using GDC GraphQL vs GDC REST API?
+## Using GDC GraphQL vs GDC REST API

-If the use case does not require all of the data to be returned, GDC GraphQL may speed up requests as GraphQL queries return only the specified data, therefore this may require less work on the GDC server-side to fulfill those requests.
-Conversely, if you need all of the data in each request, GDC REST API may be a better fit.
-Either way,the data itself returned from the GDC REST API or the GraphQL query will be identical.
+If the query does not require all of the data to be returned, GDC GraphQL may speed up requests as GraphQL queries return only the specified data.
+This may require less work on the GDC server-side to fulfill those requests.
+Conversely, if all of the data is required for each request, GDC REST API may be a better fit.
+No matter which method is used, the data returned by the GDC REST API and the GraphQL query will be identical.

 ##  GDC GraphQL Overview ##
 [GraphQL](http://graphql.org/) is not a storage model or a database query language.
 The graph refers to graph structures defined in the schema, where nodes define objects and edges define relationships between objects.
 The API traverses and returns application data based on the schema definitions, independent of how the data is stored.
 In other words: